Role of the edges in a quasicrystalline Haldane model: Model

 The structure obtained with the procedure just described, in the limit $d_0\ll L$, with $d_0$ the interlayer separation and $L$ a scale of length of the lattice sample, is indeed a quasicrystal.
 In fact, as shown in Fig.~\ref{fig:lattice}(d), it can be mapped onto the Stampfli quasicrystal~\cite{schaad2021quasiperiodic}, an aperiodic tiling that has been proven to possess $C_{12}$ local symmetry.

 Since our goal is to achieve a SOTI phase on the lattice just discussed, we now turn to the problem of picking up a finite size sample.
 While any finite sample of this lattice would possess bulk $C_{12}$ symmetry, in order to observe the second order topological phase described in \cite{PhysRevResearch.2.033071} a global rotational symmetry is needed~\cite{ncc}.
 This constraint forces us to choose a shape that is compatible with the $C_{12}$ bulk symmetry, meaning that it must have a $C_n$ rotational symmetry that respects $C_n=C_{12}^q$, for some positive integer $q$.
 Such a requirement can only be met by a few polygonal shapes: dodecagonal, hexagonal, square and triangular.
 However, as we mentioned above, the $C_3$ and $C_6$ global rotational symmetry, possessed by the hexagonal and triangular shape respectively, are already present in the single-layer honeycomb lattice.
 Therefore since they are not unique to the quasicrystalline lattice, we discard them, being of less interest in the current context.
 Finally, among the two shapes left available, in what follows we will take the square one for our samples, since this choice brings some computational advantages.
-Nevertheless it must be noted that the results we will discuss have their exact counterparts in the case of dodecagonal samples.
+Nevertheless it must be noted that the results we will discuss have their exact counterparts in the case of dodecagonal samples, { as explicitly discussed in the Appendix.
+Moreover, our analytical interpretation gives a hint in favor of the fact that our results only depend on the shape of the edges, and not on the geometry}.

 A further crucial point needs to be addressed, that is the one regarding the orientation of the cropping shape with respect to the lattice.
 We would like to orient the shape so that the edges of the bilayer lattice are not jagged after we have cropped them: this is because if all the sites on each edge of the single layers are lined up, a much better superposition can be achieved between the upper and lower edge.
 This will reveal to be crucial in order to achieve the SOTI phase.